Precise Quantum Chemistry calculations with few Slater Determinants: Results

-The SD optimization strategy we introduce in this work, as detailed in the Methods section, is based on two facts: (i) the average energy of the UCI wavefunction of~\cref{eq:sum_slater_spin} is the ratio of two quadratic functions of $\phi^{(I,\sigma)}_{i}$, which implies that these parameters can be optimized exactly, and the procedure repeated; (ii) the needed effective Hamiltonian matrix can be computed with a total computational cost of $O(\norb^4)$ with an efficient tensor-contraction strategy.
+We optimize the average energy of the non-orthogonal Slater determinant wave-function ansatz of Eq.~\eqref{eq:sum_slater_spin} using the \methodnameacronym algorithm introduced in this work, as detailed in the Methods section.
+We briefly sketch here the main idea behind the efficiency of EIDOS, which is based on two facts: (i) the average energy of the wavefunction of~\cref{eq:sum_slater_spin} is the ratio of two quadratic functions of $\phi^{(1,\sigma)}_{1},\dots,\phi^{(\ndet,\sigma)}_{1}$ at fixed electron label $i=1$, which implies that these parameters can be optimized exactly, and the procedure repeated after an electron-label rotation in each determinant; (ii) the needed effective quadratic forms can be computed with a total computational cost of $O(\norb^4)$ with an efficient tensor-contraction strategy.